seokinj/seokinj.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - aa
-  - AI privacy
+  - AI Privacy/Security
+  - Privacy Regulations(GDPR, PIPA)
+  - Vulnerability Assessments
   - Malware Analysis
   - Threat Intelligence

-programming:
-  - Python, C/C++, Java, Shell scripting
 # Education to show in About widget
 education:
   courses: